 "You have to be extra vigilant at Halloween to keep the eyes free from injury," says emergency medicine physician Dino P. Rumoro, DO.
-"One of the last places you want to be on Halloween night is visiting the emergency department."
+"One of the last things you want to do on Halloween night is visit the emergency department."

-During Halloween festivities, both children and adults should be careful of things that can injure the eye such as:
+During Halloween festivities, both children and adults should be careful of things that can injure the eye, including the following:

 Not only are your eyes at risk of injury, your body is also at risk if your eyes become obstructed.
 "Among the reasons for visits to the emergency department on Halloween are falls and injuries from not being able to see properly or when vision has been temporarily obstructed," says Rumoro.